siobhanlgorman/80s-Mixtape-Quiz/README.md

 stop button on quiz page - returns user to home page Exit??
 Play again button on the modal returns the user to the start of the quiz with a new question.
-The Stop button on the modal returns the user to the home page. the x to close the modal was removed as superflous after the stop/exit button and play again buttons were added and no link is available outside the modal to close the modal
+The Stop button on the modal returns the user to the home page.
+The modal pops up at the end of the quiz.
+Links the x to close the modal was removed as superflous after the stop/exit button and play again buttons were added and no link is available outside the modal to close the modal

 All links on all pages were checked